michael-lazar/flask-gopher/README.md

 0About this page	/about.txt	127.0.0.1	8007
 ```

-And here's how it looks when viewed using a gopher client:
+And here's what it looks like using a gopher client:

 <p align="center">
   <img alt="gopher" src="resources/example_menu.png"/>